ryw27/pds-final-proj/pdsfinalreport/index.markdown

 ### **Final Model**

 Although the results were not terrible, they could be better.
 Once again, the character picks were one-hot encoded.
 Next, Polynomial Features were added to increase the complexity of the model for the 3 10-minute features.
+We did this to see whether there was a non-linear relationship between these statistics and the win/loss of the game.
 The features were scaled to prevent large coefficients before being put through Logistic Regression again.
 A grid search of the optimal degree for the polynomial features and C value of Logistic Regression, or the strength of Regularization.
 The Grid Search included a cross validation of 5 iterations.
 Again, a threshold of .5 was used.
 The results are displayed below.

 | Evaluation Metric | Value |
 |------------------|-------|